 - Assisting with business funding decisions

-- Hiring, training and retaining competent finance staff
+- Recruiting, hiring, onboarding and retaining finance staff

 Promote your firm